2024 Rafah hostage raid: Aftermath

 Argentine vice president Victoria Villarruel (centre) posing with rescued hostage Luis Har (right) along with Har's girlfriend, Clara Marman (left), September 2024.
 Marman was also kidnapped and taken hostage, but was released 11 weeks earlier, as part of the 2023 Gaza war ceasefire.
-Fernando Marman, who was rescued alongside with Har, is Clara's brother.
+Fernando Marman, who was rescued along with Har, is Clara's brother.
 Har and the two Marmans are dual Israeli-Aregentinian citizens.

 At least 74 Palestinians were confirmed to have been killed by the airstrikes alongside the raid.
 According to the Palestinian Centre for Human Rights, which pulled information from Rafah hospitals the dead included at least 27 children and 22 women.

 The operation was widely reviewed in the Israeli media that praised the security forces for the successful operation.
 It also gained considerable coverage by media around the world.
 Prime Minister Benjamin Netanyahu, Defense Minister Yoav Gallant and Police Commissioner Yaakov Shabtai met with the soldiers who participated in the mission and congratulated them for their success.

 A Hamas spokesperson called the airstrikes a series of "horrific massacres against defenseless civilians and displaced children, women and the elderly".

 The prosecutor of the International Criminal Court, Karim Khan has stated that the reports coming from Rafah were cause for deep concern and seemed to be ignoring laws of armed conflict.
 Some such as sports commentator Dave Zirin called it the "Super Bowl Massacre" due to their concurrence with Super Bowl LVIII.

 Some commentators pointed out that millions of Americans were celebrating the Super Bowl simultaneously as dozens of Palestinians were being killed.
 Jewish Voice for Peace stated: "The Israeli military is bombing Rafah, the most densely populated area in the world, while Americans watch the Super Bowl.
 This is intentional."
 The Super Bowl also aired several ads that pushed the narrative that Israel was at war with Hamas, without mentioning the 29,000 Palestinians who had been killed by the Israeli invasion of the Gaza Strip.
 The ads were sponsored by the Israeli government and cost an estimated $7 million.
 The Federal Communications Commission received 10,000 complaints about the ad, as it did not disclose that it was paid for by a foreign government.

 American-Arab Anti-Discrimination Committee stated that the attacks on Rafah were planned to coincide with the Super Bowl as Israel knew the American public would not be paying attention on other news on that day.
 Dave Zirin also said that Israel influencing the American public through ads, as it killed dozens of Palestinians, was "more like military synergy than happenstance."

 Harvard University students participated in a "die-in" at Widener Library to protest against the airstrikes, which was publicized online by the Palestinian Red Crescent Society, and other groups.